earthlab/fdeo/README.md

 ```bash
 python fdeo/fdeo.py -u <earthdata_username> -p <earthdata_password> --start_date 2023-02 --end_date 2023-05
 ```
-then a directory with the results will be created at data/prediction_results/2023.04_2023.07.
+Then a directory with the results will be created at data/prediction_results/2023.04_2023.07.
 This directory will contain two files called prediction_categorical.tif and prediction_probability.tif which contain a band for each month of their respective prediction metrics (categorical or probabilistic).
 There are also two folders called categorical_plots and probability plots which contain images of the prediction plots for each month.

+### How to cite this tool

+Verleye, E., Fanguna, L., & Amaral, C. (2025).
+Fire Danger from Earth Observations (FDEO) Python package.
+Zenodo. https://doi.org/10.5281/zenodo.15650700